mindcrunch4u/Watch-YouTube-Fast/README.md

 Configure your `template.txt` to suit your need, refer to the provided examples:
 - `template.txt`
 - `template_cn.txt`

+### Dependencies

+Follow the [instructions here](https://github.com/openai/whisper) to install whisper (for local transcription).

+What not integrate them (python-based tools) into my project: Because standalone tools can be easily updated, for example, tools like `yt-dlp` needs to be constantly updated.

 ### Trying it out